-Pursuant to 5.10.3 of the HLEP, Council has the ability to determine the type of application required in relation to trees on heritage properties.
+Pursuant to 5.10(3) of the HLEP, Council has the ability to determine the type of application required in relation to trees on heritage properties.

-AQF is the Australian Qualification Framwework, a national framework for all educational and training purposes in Australia.
+AQF is the Australian Qualification Framework, a national framework for all educational and training purposes in Australia.

-Table 1B.6(b) Type of Tree Application Required
+Table 1.2.6-b: Type of Tree Application Required

-Extent of Works Form of Application Council is satisfied that the works to a tree are minor as described by Clause 10(3) of Vegetation SEPP and Clause 5.10(3) of the HLEP Tree Permit Major work to any tree Development Application Council is satisfied that the works to a tree are minor as described by Clause 10(3) of Vegetation SEPP and Clause 5.10(3) of the HLEP.
-Tree Permit Major work to any tree Development Application Removal or pruning of trees not subject to BOS Tree Permit Work within the Tree Protection Zone not subject to BOS Tree Permit Work to any prescribed tree Section 96 Application Council is satisfied that the works to a tree are minor as described by Clause 10(3) of Vegetation SEPP and Clause 5.10(3) of the HLEP Major work to any tree Council is satisfied that the works to a tree are minor as described by Clause 10(3) of Vegetation SEPP and Clause 5.10(3) of the HLEP.
-Major work to any tree Removal or pruning of trees not subject to BOS Work within the Tree Protection Zone not subject to BOS
+Location Extent of Works Form of Application Heritage Item Council is satisfied that the works to a tree are minor as described by Section 2.10 (3) of the Biodiversity and Conservation SEPP and Clause 5.10(3) of the HLEP Tree Permit Major work to any tree Development Application Land within a Heritage Conservation Area Council is satisfied that the works to a tree are minor as described by Section 2.10 (3) of the Biodiversity and Conservation SEPP and Clause 5.10(3) of the HLEP.
+Tree Permit Major work to any tree Development Application Other land - tree removal or pruning Removal or pruning of trees not subject to BOS Tree Permit Other land - work within a Tree Protection Zone of a protected tree and/or a tree located on other land Work includes Construction (driveways, concrete slabs, retaining walls) and earthworks (changes in soil levels, embankments, trenching) Work within the Tree Protection Zone not subject to BOS Tree Permit Work that is contrary to a development consent that requires trees to be retained Work to any prescribed tree Section 4.55 Application

 - h.
-For the purpose of Table 1B.6(b), a Tree Protection Zone is defined as the area within: - 9 metres of a tree with a diameter at breast height of 800mm or greater, - 7 metres of a tree with a diameter at breast height of between 400mm and 800mm, and - 4 metres of a tree with a diameter at breast height of 400mm or less.
+For the purpose of Table 1.2.6-b, a Tree Protection Zone is defined as the area within: - 9 metres of a tree with a diameter at breast height of 800mm or greater, - 7 metres of a tree with a diameter at breast height of between 400mm and 800mm, and - 4 metres of a tree with a diameter at breast height of 400mm or less.